dotnet/docs-maui/docs/user-interface/controls/collectionview/layout.md

 [![Browse sample.](~/media/code-sample.png) Browse the sample](/samples/dotnet/maui-samples/userinterface-collectionview)

-The .NET Multi-platform App UI (.NET MAUI) `CollectionView` defines the following properties that control layout:
+The .NET Multi-platform App UI (.NET MAUI) <xref:Microsoft.Maui.Controls.CollectionView> defines the following properties that control layout:

 - `ItemsLayout`, of type `IItemsLayout`, specifies the layout to be used.
 - `ItemSizingStrategy`, of type `ItemSizingStrategy`, specifies the item measure strategy to be used.

 These properties are backed by `BindableProperty` objects, which means that the properties can be targets of data bindings.

-By default, a `CollectionView` will display its items in a vertical list.
+By default, a <xref:Microsoft.Maui.Controls.CollectionView> will display its items in a vertical list.
 However, any of the following layouts can be used:

 - Vertical list – a single column list that grows vertically as new items are added.
 - Horizontal list – a single row list that grows horizontally as new items are added.